absmach/supermq-docs/docs/dev-guide.md

 ```
 gnatsd
 ```

+If you want to change the default message broker to RabbitMQ you need to install it on the local system.

+To do this you can check out the various methods of installing rabbitmq on your local system [here](https://www.rabbitmq.com/download.html).

+If you want to change the default message broker to VerneMQ you need to install it on the local system.

+To do this you can check out the various methods of installing VerneMQ on your local system [here](https://vernemq.com/downloads/).

+If you want to change the default message broker to Kafka you need to install it on the local system.

+To do this you can check out the various methods of installing VerneMQ on your local system [here](https://kafka.apache.org/quickstart).

 #### PostgreSQL
 Mainflux uses PostgreSQL to store metadata (`users`, `things` and `channels` entities alongside with authorization tokens).